Specialist Legal advice 24/7:

 An arrest can only be necessary to:

-• Enable the name of the person in question to be ascertained;
+• enable the name and address of the person in question to be ascertained;

 Upon arrest, unless exceptional circumstances exist, a person must be given a caution and a record of arrest must be made.